 The Maryland Department of Transportation State Highway Administration (MDOT SHA) Office of Highway Development (OHD) designs most State and federal roadways in Maryland.
-The OHD also manages design and environmental permitting.
-Our seven divisions promote the safety and functionality of Maryland's highway system.
-The OHD uses innovative approaches in planning, designing and engineering solutions to integrate efficient accessibility, a greener environment and economic improvements in Maryland's communities.
+It also manages design, environmental permitting and access management.
+Our seven divisions work closely together to improve the safety and functionality of Maryland's highway system through innovative approaches in planning, design, and engineering solutions in a manner that integrates efficient accessibility, a greener environment, and economic improvements to Maryland's communities.

-The Highway Hydraulics Division (HHD) plans, designs, constructs and maintains MDOT SHA operations.
-This division provides engineering support and project management for drainage, stormwater management, erosion and sediment control, stream stabilization/restoration, small stream crossings/culvert design and other water resources related to major highway projects.
-The HHD also coordinates erosion and sediment control and stormwater management approvals for all MDOT SHA projects and operations.
-It also handles the National Pollutant Discharge Elimination Systems permits for construction activities for all MDOT SHA projects and operations.
-In addition, HHD supports the Wetland and Waterways Permit process by preparing Joint Permit Applications on behalf of Highway Design, Community Design, District Special Projects, and Maintenance.
-This division also provides engineering services to meet waterway and floodplain regulations.
-Employees in this division maintain MDOT SHA’s drainage assets and its stormwater management facilities inventory database.
-They perform inspections, drainage investigations, storm drain outfalls and stream channels assessments to assure proper functionality of all MDOT SHA drainage and stormwater management assets.
-The HHD manages the Drainage Improvement Fund 74, which underwrites drainage improvement projects, stormwater remedial activities and water quality improvement projects.
+HHD provides engineering support and design services for drainage, stormwater management (SWM), erosion and sediment control (E&S), stream stabilization/restoration, small stream crossings/culvert design and other water resource-related activities for major highway projects.
+HHD is responsible for the coordination of approvals for National Pollutant Discharge Elimination Systems permits for construction activities for all MDOT SHA projects and operations.
+In addition, HHD supports the Wetland and Waterways Permit process by preparing Joint Permit Applications for HHD, the Innovative Contracting Division, District Special Projects, and the Office of Maintenance.
+HHD engineers meet waterway and floodplain regulations.
+HHD maintains MDOT SHA drainage assets and SWM facilities’ inventory database.
+It performs inspections, drainage investigations, and storm drain outfalls and stream channels assessments to assure proper functionality of all MDOT SHA drainage and SWM assets.
+HHD manages Drainage Improvement Fund 74 through which the division implements drainage improvement projects, stormwater remedial activities and water quality improvement projects.
 HHD compiles the MDOT SHA Highway Drainage Manual.

 To comply with the ADA, ICD develops policies, specifications, procedures, and standards.
-ICD takes the lead in implementing new bicycle design policy, and in developing procedures and guidelines in coordination with the Office of Traffic and Safety, the Office of Planning and Preliminary Engineering, and the district traffic offices.
-The division provides reviews related to compliance of MDOT SHA facilities with ADA requirements, and bicycle policy and design requirements.
-The ICD oversees design, develops construction contracts for facilities projects, develops construction contracts, and manages the capital program budget for the following funds:
+ICD takes the lead in implementing new bicycle design policy, and in developing procedures and guidelines in coordination with the Office of Traffic and Safety, the Office of Planning and Preliminary Engineering, and district traffic offices.
+The division reviews compliance of MDOT SHA facilities with ADA requirements, and bicycle policy and design.
+ICD is responsible for overseeing the design, developing construction contracts, and managing the capital program budget for the following funds:

 We're available on the following channels.